Azure/MS-AMP/README.md

 - Support O1 optimization: Apply FP8 to weights and weight gradients and support FP8 in communication.
 - Support O2 optimization: Support FP8 for two optimizers(Adam and AdamW).
+- Support O3 optimization: Support FP8 in DeepSpeed ZeRO optimizer.
-- Provide three training examples using FP8: Swin-Transformer, DeiT and RoBERTa.
+- Provide four training examples using FP8: Swin-Transformer, DeiT, RoBERTa and GPT-3.

 MS-AMP has the following benefit comparing with Transformer Engine: